Radiotherapy

 The decision concerning the total radiation dose and the number of treatments is made by the radiologists doctor taking into account the tumor size and site, and site, its type, your general condition and other kinds of treatment administered.

-2. How the procedure is going on5 6
+2. How the procedure is going on

 You will be requested to lie on the table or sit in a special armchair.
 The radiation areas will be precisely defined by the fields previously designated on the skin.
 Therefore you ought not to move being exposed to radiation.
 You must lie quaintly, without any tension with natural and even breathing.
 You will stay in the Room for 15-30 min.